Booth Display Guidelines

 If a participant engages in harassing behavior, the convention organizers may take any action they deem appropriate, including expulsion from the convention with no refund.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of IFPA staff immediately.

-IFPA staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experience harassment to feel safe for the duration of the convention.
+IFPA staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the convention.
 We value your attendance, and your safety is our primary concern.

 Contact